EdgeApp/disklet/readme.md

 A localStorage folder keeps it's contents in the browser's localStorage.

 The file paths are the localStorage keys, and the values are strings.
 If a `prefix` is provided via the `opts` parameter, then all localStorage keys will begin with the provided string.
 Binary data is transformed to base64, since localStorage can only handle strings.

+#### `makeLoggedFolder(folder, opts = {}): Folder`

+This function wraps a folder object with logging.

+By default, only changes will be logged.
+To log everything, set `opts.verbose` to `true`.

+If you would like to send the logs somewhere other than `console.log`, pass a callback function as `opts.callback`.
+The callback's parameters are a path and an operation name, which is one of:

+* "delete file"
+* "delete folder"
+* "get data"
+* "get text"
+* "list files"
+* "list folders"
+* "set data"
+* "set text"

 #### `makeMemoryFolder(storage = {}): Folder`